rlawson77/HelloWorld01/README.md

 Steps to build and/or run the software:

-1. Compile, build, and run.
+1. Compile.
+2. Build.
+3. Run.
 Nothing complicated.

 Instructions for using the software:

+1. Run it.
-1. Run it, then read the printed line of text.
+2. Read the printed line of text.

 ## Development Environment